Research and essays about social, political and economic change

 There is a great deal of research about economic growth.
 This page only lists some, focusing on large scale or long term.
 Also some sites about other aspects of economics.

-World Bank's Economic growth research here and page on economic data and research here
+World Bank's Economic growth research here

 A note about World Bank websites.
 Their URLs always seem to be incomprehensible very long strings.
 I'm not going to list them, I'll just link and say "here".